Dear Experts,

 Furthermore, was there a clause on the liabilities for the revocation of the offer letter?
 If this clause was not mentioned, then on what grounds will you file a lawsuit?

-Notwithstanding what I have written above, I empathise with you.
-In life occasionally we do get setbacks.
+Notwithstanding what I have written above, I empathize with you.
+In life, occasionally we do get setbacks.
 Take this as a setback and move on.
 Start searching for a job vigorously.

 In the meantime, request the HR professional to send you a proper letter on the revocation of the job offer.
 Explain to him that the revocation of the job offer will create an employment gap in your career.
 To explain this gap, a letter on withdrawal of the job offer will come in handy.